Movie Formats

 A lossy compression algorithm achieving data rate between 5:1 and 8:1 with mild perceived quality loss.
 Supported as of Delta 2.8+

-Note that while NotchLC is currently produced by 3rd party tools exclusively in MOV-wrapped format, this is not recommended for direct playback (as ALL WRAPPED CODECS are not recommended).
-There is a tool ‘NotchLCTo7th.exe’, included as of Delta 2.8.7+ which will unwrap NotchLC MOVs, decompress any LZ4 compression, and repackage as a .7th image sequence.
-No further image data is changed, so this process maintains original image quality, and is relatively fast in processing versus a full re-render.
+NotchLC movies are produced by 3rd party tools exclusively in MOV-wrapped format.
+Delta will attempt to play this format, but doing so is not advised for performance playback (as NO WRAPPED CODECS are advised.)
+There is a tool ‘NotchLCTo7th.exe’, included as of Delta 2.8.7+ which will unwrap NotchLC MOVs, decompress from any LZ4 compression, and repackage each frame as .7th images files in a sequence.
+The actual image data is unchanged, so this process maintains exact source image quality, and is relatively fast in processing versus full image data rendering.

 See: MC256 Managing Media for Delta, NotchLC to NotchLC7th utility.